chiscookeke11/chiscookeke11/README.md

-Full-Stack Developer | Blockchain Enthusiast Proficient in HTML, CSS, JavaScript, React.js, Node.js, and Express.
-Experienced in blockchain development using Cairo, Move, and Solidity.
-Passionate about building end-to-end scalable applications and smart contracts, with a strong focus on decentralized systems and the Web3 ecosystem.
-Skilled in delivering seamless user experiences and efficient backend solutions.
+**Frontend Developer | Blockchain Enthusiast**
+Proficient in HTML, CSS, JavaScript, TypeScript, React.js, Next.js, and Tailwind CSS.
+Experienced in building dynamic and responsive user interfaces with a keen eye for design, performance, and accessibility.
+Passionate about crafting intuitive and scalable frontend applications, optimizing user experiences, and integrating Web3 technologies.
+Skilled in React state management, component-based architecture, server-side rendering, and interactive UI development.